-Repairing damaged bricks is far more cost-effective than replacing them, which is exactly what we do at Plastic Surgeon on a regular basis for construction companies, facilities or estates managers across the commercial, care home, health, social housing and other sectors such as schools, hospitals and the MoD.
+Repairing damaged bricks is far more cost-effective than replacing them, which is exactly what we do at Plastic Surgeon on a regular basis for construction companies, facilities managers, care home, health, social housing and other sectors such as schools, hospitals and the MoD.
 Plus, of course, individual homeowners come to us, looking to repair unsightly damage before they put their homes on the market, for example.
+Find out more about our brick repair service.

 The damage we see to bricks happens across both old and new buildings; the freeze-thaw cycle of water lying in the porous structure, pointing and detailing of brick inevitably causes fragments of it to break away, leaving behind elevations that can look dilapidated and make the premises look uncared for.